steady-mongoose/Google_SecOps-Audit/STEP_BY_STEP_GUIDE.md

 **Key Point:** Files MUST be named exactly as shown above (case-sensitive on Linux/Mac)

 ---
 ## Step 1: Download Detection Results CSV

+## Purpose
+Download Customer Rules from the TAM instance.

+## How to Download from TAM Box

+### 1. Log into host with rules instance

+## Step 2: Download Detection Results CSV

 ### Purpose
 This file contains all your **active detection rules** that are monitoring your environment.